firstdarkdev/modpublisher/readme.md

     // Whether to update the GitHub release if it already exists.
 Defaults to true updateRelease = true

+    // Whether the release should be left as an unpublished draft.
+    //
+    // If enabled, newly created releases and existing drafts will not be published.
+    // Instead, a draft release is used.
+    //
+    // If disabled, the release will be published.
+    // This option does not allow converting a published release to a draft.
+    //
+    // Defaults to false
+    draft = false

+    // The commitish ref the tag should target (ignored when tag already exists) target = "main"
 }

 // Modrinth Dependencies.